Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: Conclusion

 \section{Conclusion}

 In this paper, based on the subgradient algorithm in \cite[Equation~(3.2.24)]{Nesterov2018}, which is applicable to convex programming problems with a single nonsmooth functional constraint, we proposed an algorithm with a non-asymptotic convergence guarantee to solve copositive programming problems.
 In contrast to the algorithm in \cite[Equation~(3.2.24)]{Nesterov2018}, the proposed algorithm allows us to solve the subproblem, which is a standard quadratic programming problem, inexactly at each iteration.
 We discussed how to solve the standard quadratic programming problem exactly and inexactly.

-Through the numerical experiments, we saw that for small-scale problems, the exact method for standard quadratic programming via mixed-integer linear programming is acceptable.
-For medium-scale problems, the exact method may be effective in some cases, whereas the inexact deterministic method obtained by discretizing the unit simplex using a regular grid may be effective in others.
+Through the numerical experiments, we identified trends indicating which method is preferable under which circumstances for solving standard quadratic programming problems.
+For small-scale problems, the exact method for standard quadratic programming via mixed-integer linear programming is acceptable.
+For medium-scale problems, the exact method may be effective in some cases, whereas the inexact deterministic method obtained by discretizing the standard simplex using a regular grid may be effective in others.
 Note, however, that the inexact method has the advantage that it does not require external solvers.
 For large-scale problems where the above two methods take too long to solve, uniform sampling from the regular grid might be another option to solve standard quadratic programming problems inexactly, although its solution accuracy is coarse.

 Moreover, we applied the proposed algorithm to the problem of testing complete positivity of a matrix.
 By using its convergence result, we provided a sufficient condition for certifying that the matrix is not completely positive.
 In the numerical experiments, we were able to detect non-complete positivity in various doubly nonnegative matrices that are not completely positive.